Michael Shen

 Hello!
 I'm Michael.

 I am an Electrical and Computer Engineering Ph.D. student at Cornell University and a researcher in the Cornell Computer Systems Laboratory, co-advised by Professor Udit Gupta and Professor G. Edward Suh.
+Before Cornell, I earned a B.S. in Computer Engineering from Northeastern University, where I was advised by Professor David Kaeli at the NUCAR Laboratory.

 Recent News